The Galápagos Islands are 600 miles off the west coast of Ecuador.

 You can take island-hopper flights between San Cristóbal, Baltra and Isabela.
 The San Cristóbal and Isabela airports are close to town while the airport for Santa Cruz (Baltra) is an hour out of town by bus, taxi and ferry.

-At this time, there is only one operator: Emetebe
+At this time, there are two operators:

-Emetebe uses small twin-prop aircraft for 6 to 8 passengers.
+Both carriers use small twin-prop aircraft for 6 to 8 passengers.
 Ticket prices for foreigners vary between $145 and $190 depending on route and season.

 Flights are scheduled to get passengers to San Cristóbal and Baltra in time for departing flights and to take passengers from arrival in the morning.